|Section 1: Overview of the North Yorkshire local strategy (pdf / 375 KB)||

 How communities can help themselves

-If you belong to a town or parish council or a community group and are interested in setting up a flood group to make your community more resilient, email firstname.lastname@example.org.
+If you belong to a town or parish council or a community group and are interested in setting up a flood group to make your community more resilient, contact us.

-The following characteristics of a flood have been identified, which we use to determine if a formal investigation needs to take place in response to a flood:
+The following characteristics of a flood determine if a formal investigation takes place:

-- the nature or source of requests for an investigation received by us; and
+- the nature or source of requests for an investigation received by us

 Flood investigation reports

-These reports have fulfilled one or more of the above criteria.
-We have produced the reports in conjunction with other relevant risk management authorities.
+These reports meet one or more of the above criteria.
+They are produced with other relevant risk management authorities.

 February 2020 flood investigation report